LuukHenk/portfolio/project.md

 Current portfolio version: 0.0.0

 ## Todo
+- Give a standard style to the index html page
+- Add professional skills and extra-curricular achievements
 - Add more information to the introcution section of the index html
-- Give a standard style to the index html page

 ## In progress

+## Finished
 - Basic setup for the index HTML page

-## Finished

 # Ideas
 - Add hyperlinks to online course locations
+- Make a page per work experience?